IBM/detect-timeseriesdata-change/README.md

 * Output and save results in DSX Jupyter Notebook

 This journey can be split into 2 major modules or sections:
-1. Data acquisition and storage of IoT Sensor data using Node Red flows and dash DB
+1. Data acquisition and storage of IoT Sensor data using Node Red flows and DB2
 2. Data retrieval and statistical analysis using R - Jupyter notebooks to analyze and detect change points in the data

 ![png](doc/source/images/cpd_arch_flow.png)

-# 1. Data acquisition and storage of IoT Sensor data using Node Red flows and dash DB
+# 1. Data acquisition and storage of IoT Sensor data using Node Red flows and DB2
-For this journey the start point is sensor data acquisition and storage of the same.
+For this journey the starting point is sensor data acquisition and storage of the same.
 Acquisition of sensor data is simulated in node-red as explained below.

-1. Log into Bluemix and creates a dash DB RDBMS warehouse service
+1. Log into Bluemix and create a DB2 RDBMS warehouse service
-2. Create Node-RED flow App service to load IoT data into dash DB table by using the .json configuration file
+2. Create Node-RED flow App service to load IoT data into DB2 table by using the provided [.json configuration file](configuration/node-red.json)
-3. Import the sample data into a dash DB table using the Node-RED flow
+3. Import the [sample data](data/sample_sensordata2016_1s3dys.csv) into a DB2 table using the Node-RED flow

 # 2. Data retrieval and statistical Change point detection using R - Jupyter notebooks

-1. User logs into Data Science -> R Studio and selects the Sensor Time series data files in csv format from the local folder
+1. Log into Data Science (DSX for short) -> R Spark Jupyter Notebook and import the R flow from [.ipynb file](notebooks/watson_changepoint_detection_v2.ipynb)
+2. Insert the credentials from the Data connections or modify the connection details to connect to source DB2
-2. User configures the parameters in R code flow to read the relevant subset from the Sensor data file
+3. User configures the parameters in R code flow to read the relevant Sensor data subset from the DB2 table
-3. Data from the cloud database will be read by R Studio in Data Science Experience notebook
+4. Data from the cloud database will be read by R Spark dataframe in DSX notebook
-4. The user will further extract the 2 series of datasets to be compared
+5. The user will further extract the 2 series of datasets to be compared
-5. R Studio will use open R libraries and Custom built function components to get the statistics computed
+6. R notebook will use open R libraries and Custom built function components to get the statistics computed
-6. User will generate visual comparison charts to aid visualizing any hints for changes in behavior of the sensor
+7. User will generate visual comparison charts to get visual insights on changes in behavior of the sensor values
-7. These Statistical metrics will be compared and the changes analyzed using the Custom functions written in R
+8. These Statistical metrics will be compared and the changes analyzed using the Custom functions written in R
-8. Based on the threshold deviation specified by the user, Custom R functions will then output if there is a Change point occurrence detected
+9. Based on the threshold deviation specified by the user, Custom R functions will then output if there is a Change point occurrence detected
-9. Due to the reusable nature of the components, innumerable combination of data sets can be quickly compared for change point occurrence
+10. Due to the configurable and reusable nature of the components, innumerable combination of data sets can be quickly compared for change point occurrence

 Developer can reuse all components that support the above steps like
-1. Reading specific Time series data points from a csv file like Time stamp, Sensor ID, Sensor values
+1. Reading specific Time series data points from database like Time stamp, Sensor ID, Sensor values
 2. Time stamp conversion functions, filtering data for specific sensor
 3. User configurable Time ranges for Splitting Time series data into 2 sets for comparison
-4. Computations of key statistics that statistically compresses these series for useful comparison
+4. Computations of key statistics that statistically compress these series for useful comparison
 5. Build a dictionary of statistics to consistently compare these data sets
 6. Based on threshold specified by User, detect if a Change point has occurred in the data